 - Ways of Treating Anxiety and Calming Your Mind

-- 3 ways to find time, energy and patience to begin journaling:
+- 3 ways to find time, energy, and patience to begin journaling:

 - What to write in an anxiety journal

 Let’s quickly discuss what anxiety is, and the different types of anxiety there are.
 Anxiety is defined as “a feeling of worry, nervousness, or unease about something with an uncertain outcome”.
 Types of anxiety can be generalized (worrying about anything and everything), social (anxiety in social situations), and specific phobias (fear of flying, fear of heights, etc).
-Anxiety can be a mental illness and is the most common mental illness in the US.
+Anxiety can be a mental distress and is the most common mental illness in the US.

 List of anxiety patients in the US by anxiety type: